-7. ACCEPTABLE USE GUIDELINES
+6. ACCEPTABLE USE GUIDELINES

-7a: General Guidelines
+6a: General Guidelines

 - Access to the SDoJ technology resources is a privilege and not a right.
 Each student and/or parent/guardian will be required to follow the Acceptable Use Policy. - Students will have access to all available forms of electronic media and communication which is in support of education and research and in support of the educational goals and objectives of the School District of Jefferson. - Students are responsible for their moral, ethical, and educational use of the technology resources of the School District of Jefferson. - Transmission of any material that is in violation of any federal or state law is prohibited.
-This includes, but is not limited to the following: contidential information, copyrighted material, threatening or obscene material, and Chromebook viruses. - For the purposes of school and online safety, students are prohibited from bringing personal devices. - Any attempt to alter data, the configuration of a Chromebook, or the files of another user, without the consent of the individual, building administrator, or technology administrator, will be considered an act of vandalism and may be subject to disciplinary action in accordance with the student handbook and other applicable school policies.
+This includes, but is not limited to the following: confidential information, copyrighted material, threatening or obscene material, and Chromebook viruses. - For the purposes of school and online safety, students are prohibited from bringing personal devices. - Any attempt to alter data, the configuration of a Chromebook, or the files of another user, without the consent of the individual, building administrator, or technology administrator, will be considered an act of vandalism and may be subject to disciplinary action in accordance with the student handbook and other applicable school policies.

-7b: Privacy and Safety
+6b: Privacy and Safety

-- Do not open, use, or change files that do not belong to you. - Do not reveal your full name, phone number, home address, social security number, credit card numbers, passwords, passwords of other people, or other private and confidential information. - Remember that storage is not guaranteed to be private or confidential as all Chromebook equipment is the property of the School District of Jefferson. - Student use of Chromebook may be monitored remotely by staff with the use of computer management software.
-Students may or may not be aware of when they are being monitored.
-Students should not interfere with the functioning of the management software. - If you inadvertently access a website that contains obscene, pornographic or otherwise offensive material, exit the site immediately and report the activity to the supervising teacher or paraprofessional, assistant principal, or building principal.
+- Do not open, use, or change files that do not belong to you. - Do not reveal your full name, phone number, home address, social security number, credit card numbers, passwords, passwords of other people, or other private and confidential information. - Remember that storage is not guaranteed to be private or confidential as all Chromebook equipment is the property of the School District of Jefferson.

+• If you inadvertently access a website that contains obscene, pornographic or otherwise offensive material, exit the site immediately and report the activity to the supervising teacher or paraprofessional, assistant principal, or building principal

-7c: Legal Property
+6c: Legal Property

-• Comply with trademark and copyright laws and all license agreements.
+- Comply with trademark and copyright laws and all license agreements.
 Ignorance of the law is not immunity.
-If you are unsure, ask a teacher, administrator or parent/guardian.

-- Plagiarism is a violation of the Student Information Technology Systems Acceptable Use Policy (Board Policy 7540.03).
+If you are unsure, ask a teacher, administrator or parent/guardian. - Plagiarism is a violation of the Student Information Technology Systems Acceptable Use Policy (Board Policy 7540.03).
 Give credit to all sources used, whether quoted or summarized.
 This includes all forms of media on the internet, such as graphics, movies, music, and text. - Use or possession of hacking software is strictly prohibited and violators may be subject to discipline.
 Violation of applicable state or federal law, including the Wisconsin Penal Code, Computer Crimes, may result in criminal prosecution or disciplinary action by the District.

-7d: Electronic Communication (Email, Instant Messaging)
+6d: Electronic Communication (Email, Instant Messaging)

-- Always use appropriate and proper language In your communication. - Do not send mass email, chain letters or spam. - Communications sent/received are to be related to educational needs. - Communications are subject to inspection by the school at anytime. - The District expects students to practice self discipline and responsibility and expects that all students will treat others with respect, fairness, honesty, and courtesy. - No forms of harassment, bullying, or hazing will be tolerated at school, at school functions, on school transportation or in connection to any activity sponsored by the District.
-Any violation of the Student Harassment Policy (Board Policy 5517 & 5517.01) may result in discipline.
+- Always use appropriate and proper language in your communication. - Do not send mass email, chain letters or spam. - Communications sent/received are to be related to educational purposes. - Communications are subject to inspection by the school at any time. - The District expects students to practice self-discipline and responsibility and expects that all students will treat others with respect, fairness, honesty, and courtesy. - No forms of harassment, bullying, or hazing will be tolerated at school, at school functions, on school transportation or in connection to any activity sponsored by the District.
+Any violation of the Student Anti Harassment or Bulling policies (Board Policy 5517 & 5517.01) or guidelines may result in discipline.

-7e: Consequences
+6e: Consequences